RxLaboratory/DuME/README.md

 - Qt: use the [online installer for Qt](https://www.qt.io/download-open-source).
 - OpenImageIO: TODO
 - FFmpeg can be downloaded [here](https://ffmpeg.zeranoe.com/builds/).
+In order to let DuME use it automatically, you can copy `ffmpeg.exe` in the same directory where you build DuME.